Does your business sell products or services online? Do you use your website to generate leads or sign people up to your newsletter?

 Optimizing the five stages of your conversion funnel

 So, now you have a way of measuring how your users convert.
-It’s time to think about optimizing the different steps.
+It’s time to think about optimizing the different conversion funnel steps.
 We’ll show you how to supercharge your growth by tweaking every step of the funnel.

 Since every conversion funnel is different, we have to think abstractly.
 One way of doing this is through the AIDA (Attention, Interest, Desire, Action) model.